-Updated procedures are meant to replace existing sections or pages in the manual.
-These updates, as well as sample documents and forms for each section, are available for download free of charge from the FCMAT website at www.fcmat.org, as part of the complete downloadable manual.
+These updates are meant to replace existing sections or pages in the manual.
+These updates, as well as sample documents and forms for each section, are available for download free of charge from the FCMAT website at www.fcmat.org as part of the complete downloadable manual.

-The index in the electronic version of the manual consists of clickable links that take users directly to that section, and the first page of each section contains a clickable link to return to the index.
-You will also find numerous forms, letters and spreadsheets that are presented in the manual that you can use in your own county office.
+The index in the electronic downloadable version of the manual consists of clickable links that take users directly to that specific section, and the first page of each section contains a clickable link to return to the index.
+You will also find numerous forms, letters and spreadsheets that you can modify and use in your own county office.
 Some of these can also be accessed directly from within the document via links.

-This manual is a living document, with new procedures developed and updated annually as laws change and best practices are refined.
+This manual is a living document, with new procedures developed and existing procedures updated annually as laws change and best practices are refined.
 FCMAT is committed to ensuring that all updated materials are available on our website.